nitzanfarhi/SecurityPatchDetection/readme.md

 ```

 ## Citing our work
-If you've found our work usefull, please cite our paper
+If you've found our work useful, please cite our paper

 ```bibtex
 @article{farhi2023detecting,